 Oral Roberts University offers a Spirit-empowered whole person education that prepares students to go to the uttermost bounds of the earth with God’s love and healing in order to make a life-changing impact on our broken world.

-The Quest program concept was introduced in 2008, and the first Quest recipients enrolled in the fall of 2009.
+The Quest Whole Person Scholarship concept was introduced in 2008, and the first Quest recipients enrolled in the fall of 2009.
 Since then, nearly 6,000 students have received a Quest scholarship award ranging in value from $2,000 to $20,000.
 Recipients demonstrate a Christian worldview, lifestyle of service, academic achievement, leadership ability, vision to make a life-changing impact on others, and a healthy lifestyle.
 Their ORU education will outfit them to be spiritually alive, intellectually alert, physically disciplined, socially adept, and ahead of the curve when it comes to professional competence.

 Where It All Began